Radu Bordeianu, Ph.D.Associate Professor

-He serves as President of the Orthodox Theological Society in America (OTSA), and is one of the co-conveners of the Jewish-Christian Dialogue in Pittsburgh, PA.
+He also served as President of the Orthodox Theological Society in America (OTSA), and is one of the co-conveners of the Jewish-Christian Dialogue in Pittsburgh, PA.
 Dr. Bordeianu is involved in various capacities with the most active ecumenical organization in the area, namely Christian Associates of Southwest Pennsylvania.

 - Primacies; Contemporary Ecumenical Ecclesiologies (Ph.D);

 - Preaching and Catechesis in the Early Church (Independent Study for Aquinas Institute, D.Min.)

 - Ecumenism and Anthropology